First Lady of Botswana

 The first lady of the Republic of Botswana is the wife of the president of Botswana.
-The current first lady is Neo Masisi, the wife of President Mokgweetsi Masisi.
+The current first lady is Kaone Boko, the wife of President Duma Boko.

 The role is largely ceremonial and has no salary.
-President Masisi has said that his wife does not have the remit to influence government policies.
+President Neo Masisi has said that his wife does not have the remit to influence government policies.

 History

 There was no first lady from 1 April 2008 to 1 April 2018, as President Ian Khama was unmarried.
 The absence of a first lady was problematic for some official functions, and there were moves to find a substitute for some occasions.
 President Kharma's unmarried status was controversial because of the requirements of tribal traditions.